Japanese Painted Fern

-Japanese Painted Fern's attractive ferny bipinnately compound leaves emerge deep purple, turning silver in color with showy burgundy variegation throughout the year.
+Japanese Painted Fern's attractive ferny bipinnately compound leaves emerge indian red, turning olive green in color with showy silver variegation throughout the year.
 The flowers are not ornamentally significant.
-The deep purple stems are very effective and add to the plant's interest.
+The burgundy stems are very effective and add to the plant's interest.

 This is a dense herbaceous houseplant with a shapely form and gracefully arching foliage.
 Its extremely fine and delicate texture is quite ornamental and should be used to full effect.
 This plant usually looks its best without pruning, although it will tolerate pruning.

 When grown indoors, Japanese Painted Fern can be expected to grow to be about 18 inches tall at maturity, with a spread of 24 inches.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 15 years.
 This houseplant performs well in both bright or indirect sunlight and strong artificial light, and can therefore be situated in almost any well-lit room or location.
 It prefers to grow in moist to almost wet soil, and will even tolerate some standing water.
 As such, the surface of the soil should be kept consistently moist to the touch, and you can expect to water this plant two or more times each week, especially if it's growing in a lower-humidity environment.
 Be aware that your particular watering schedule may vary depending on its location in the room, the pot size, plant size and other conditions; if in doubt, ask one of our experts in the store for advice.
 It is particular about its soil conditions, with a strong preference for rich, acidic soil.
 Contact the store for specific recommendations on pre-mixed potting soil for this plant.
 Be warned that parts of this plant are known to be toxic to humans and animals, so special care should be exercised if growing it around children and pets.